devdotkuru/HaloWarsModding.github.io/_tools/tools_06_cadenza.md

 # Cadenza <span class="label label-green">Stable</span>
 {: .no_toc }

+{: .new }
+Cadenza is new!
+Any feedback or bug reports are appreciated.

 [Download Cadenza](https://github.com/HaloWarsModding/Cadenza/releases/download/0.0.1/Cadenza_win-x64_v0.0.1.zip){: .btn .btn-purple }

 Cadenza is a small command-line tool that lets you pull sounds out of Halo Wars: Definitive Edition, edit them, and then put them back into the game.